 END OF NEWTON’S STORMWATER MANAGEMENT ORDINANCE RULES AND REGULATIONS

 APPENDICES FOLLOW

-APPENDIX A: DEFINITIONS SUPPLEMENTING THOSE IN THE ORDINANCE
+APPENDIX A: DEFINITIONS

-The following definitions supplement those included in the City of Newton Stormwater Management Ordinance (Chapter 29).
+For the purposes of these rules and regulations, which supplement the ordinance, the following words and phrases shall have the meanings respectively ascribed to them by this section:

-ABUTTER -Any property owner whose land directly abuts the land upon which work is being proposed.
+Abutter: Any property owner whose land directly abuts the land upon which work is being proposed.

-APPLICANT -Any "person", as defined in the ordinance, who has filed an application for a Stormwater Management and Erosion Control Permit.
+Applicant: Any "person", as defined in the ordinance, who has filed an application for a Stormwater Management and Erosion Control Permit.

-CONVEYANCE

-Any structure or device, including pipes, drains, culverts, curb breaks, paved swales or man- made swales of all types designed or utilized to move or direct stormwater runoff or existing water flow.

-Any impervious surface, including pavement, where surface/sheet flow is utilized to remove rainfall.

-ENGINEER OF RECORD – is the professional engineer who seals drawings, reports, or documents for a project.
-The seal shall acknowledge that the professional engineer prepared, coordinated, or had subordinates prepare under the direct supervision of the professional engineer, drawings, reports, or documents for a project.
+Engineer of Record: The registered professional civil engineer (P.E.) who seals/stamps drawings, reports, or documents for a project on behalf of the owner/developer.
+The seal/stamp shall acknowledge that the professional engineer prepared, coordinated, or had subordinates prepare under the direct supervision of the professional engineer, drawings, reports, or documents for a project, all in accordance with the standards of the civil engineering profession.

-ESTIMATED SEASONAL HIGH GROUNDWATER – the shallowest depth to free water that stands in an unlined borehole or test pit.
+Estimated seasonal high groundwater: The shallowest depth to free groundwater that stands in an unlined borehole or test pit.

-EROSION CONTROL - The prevention or reduction of the movement of soil particles or rock fragments.
+Erosion and sediment control: The prevention or reduction of the movement of soil particles or rock fragments.

-EROSION CONTROL PLAN

-A document containing narrative, drawings and details developed by a registered professional engineer (PE) or a registered professional land surveyor (PLS), which includes best management practices, or equivalent measures designed to control surface runoff, erosion and sedimentation during pre-construction and construction related land disturbance activities.

-EXISTING LAWN: Grass area which has been maintained and mowed in the previous two years.
+Existing lawn: Grass area which has been maintained and mowed in the previous two years.

-FILL: The placement or deposit of any material that raises, either temporarily or permanently, the elevation of any area subject to the Ordinance.
+Fill: The placement or deposit of any material that raises, either temporarily or permanently, the elevation of any area subject to the Ordinance, and rules and regulations.

-FLOODING - A local and temporary inundation or a rise in the surface of a body of water, such that it covers land not usually under water.
+Flooding: A local and temporary inundation or a rise in the surface of a body of water, such that it covers land not usually under water.

-GENERAL CONSTRUCTION DETAIL BOOK – The latest version of general construction details promulgated by the City of Newton’s Department of Public Works, which is available from the Engineering Division.
+General construction detail book: The latest version of general construction details promulgated by the City of Newton’s Department of Public Works, which is available from the Engineering Division.

-GROUNDWATER - All water beneath any land surface including water in the soil and bedrock beneath water bodies.
+Groundwater: All water beneath any land surface including water in the soil and bedrock beneath water bodies.

-HOODED CATCH BASIN - A catch basin that is fitted with an inverted elbow over its outlet pipe or similar structure that is designed to retain oils and other floatables within the catch basin sump and prevent them from flowing into the drainage system.
+Hooded catch basin: A catch basin that is fitted with an inverted elbow over its outlet pipe or similar structure that is designed to retain oils and other floatables (solids or liquids) within the catch basin sump and prevent them from flowing into the drainage system.

-IMPERVIOUS AREA or IMPERVIOUS SURFACES: Any material or structure in, on or above the ground that prevents water from infiltrating through the underlying soil.
-Impervious surface is defined to include, without limitation: paved surfaces (parking lots, sidewalks, driveways, etc.), roof tops, swimming pools, stone patios, gravel, and compacted dirt surfaces such as driveways and roads.

-NEW DEVELOPMENT

-Any construction or disturbance of land that is currently in a natural vegetated state.
+New development: Any construction or disturbance of land that is currently in a natural vegetated state.
 New development also includes any disturbance beyond existing impervious and disturbed areas that is contiguous to redevelopment projects.

-PERVIOUS MATERIAL

-Soil Types that are listed as Class I, II and III soils as defined in 310 CMR 15.243 and 15.244 based upon the general soil classification used by the U.S. Department of Agriculture and depicted in the Soil Textural Triangle
+Pervious material: Soil Types that are listed as Class I, II and III soils as defined in 310 CMR 15.243 and 15.244 based upon the general soil classification used by the U.S. Department of Agriculture and depicted in the Soil Textural Triangle.

-POINT SOURCE

-Any discernible, confined, and discrete conveyance, including but not limited to, any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, or container from which pollutants are or may be discharged.
+Point source: Any discernible, confined, and discrete conveyance, including but not limited to, any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, or container from which pollutants are or may be discharged.